Windchill Alaskan Malamutes

 Related Websites

-Activities for the Malamute Click on image for enlargement
+Click on image for enlargement

 The Malamute is a working dog who will be happy to tackle almost any working activity.
 Being a sledding breed the Alaskan Malamute has a natural instinct to pull, often at inappropriate times.
 Rather than finding yourself dragged down the street on your walks, it's a good idea to harness that energy into an activity that the Malamute has a natural ability for.
 Most Malamutes will take to working activities fairly easily and with much enthusiasm, and working your Malamute can help take some of the frustration out of him or her and make for a better companion.